 Sometimes life insurance benefits are left unclaimed after a policyholder dies.
 This is an unfortunate problem under any circumstances, but especially now, when many people are struggling financially.
 What is more, this is an easily preventable outcome.

 The main mode of contact between you and financial institutions (banks, credit card companies, insurance companies, investment management companies, etc.) is by “snail” mail.
 As with anyone with whom you wish to keep in contact after you move, you must tell them your new mailing address or they will lose track of you.
 The U.S. Post Office will only forward first-class mail for a year to a forwarding address, and the sender is not aware that the mail is being forwarded to a new address as the Post Office does not inform the financial institution of the change.
-So if you move you should immediately inform every financial institution directly of your new mailing address, including your life insurer(s).

 Life insurance companies typically do not know when a policyholder dies until they are informed of his or her death, usually by the policy’s beneficiary.
 Even if a policy is in a premium-paying stage and the payments stop, the insurance company has no reason to assume that the insured has died.